MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/trial-faq.md

 This message is shown when an administrator of a tenant has blocked users from being able to start a new trial with their organization account.
 To sign up for a trial, you'll need to set up a new work or school account.
 You can set up a new work or school account by signing up for a new Microsoft 365 E3 or Dynamics 365 Sales or Customer Service Trial with your personal email.

-## Is Power Pages available in my location?

-Power Pages is available in these geographic locations:
-- Asia Pacific
-- Australia
-- Brazil
-- Canada
-- Europe
-- France
-- Germany
-- India
-- Japan
-- Switzerland
-- United Kingdom
-- United States

 ## How do I start using the trial?

 After you sign up for the trial, you'll arrive on the app's main screen.
 The main screen provides links to user guides and tutorials.
-To learn more, visit the links in the [Additional resources](trial-signup.md#additional-resources) section on the trial set up page.
+To learn more, visit the links in the [Additional resources](trial-signup.md#additional-resources) section on the trial setup page.

 ## What features are available in the trial?